3salles/user-crud/README.md

 The application will be available on `http://localhost:3000`.

-🚨 Remember to start the backend!
+🚨 This is using a deployed backend link into [Heroku](https://dashboard.heroku.com).
+If you want to run the backend locally, remember to change in `api.ts` into `services`folder the access origin link.

 ## :file_cabinet: Back-end

-You can see how to use the backend project going to its repository [here](https://github.com/3salles/develcode-back)
+You can see how to use the backend project going to its repository [here](https://github.com/3salles/develcode-back).

 ## :page_facing_up: License

-This project uses [MIT]() license.
+This project uses [MIT](https://github.com/3salles/user-crud/blob/main/LICENSE) license.

 ## :woman_technologist: Author